Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Step 5: Employer Registers Work Permit and Stay Permit

 The Labour Law says employers that receive authorisation to import foreign labour must register and apply for the Work Permit within one month of receiving that authorisation.
-Some practitioner guides describe this timing differently across the MFA and labour-permit stages, so your employer should confirm the deadline directly with the registering office.
+The Stay Permit is a separate immigration document.
+Confirm the Stay Permit filing deadline with the Immigration Department or the Provincial Police office handling the case.

 Work Permit.
 Issued by the Ministry of Labour and Social Welfare.
 Required documents are listed in the Documents section below.

 Stay Permit Card.
-Issued by the Ministry of Public Security (for federally approved employment) or the Provincial Police Headquarters (for provincially approved employment).
+Issued by the Ministry of Public Security for centrally approved cases, or by the Provincial Police Headquarters for provincial cases.
 This document grants the legal right to reside in Laos.

-The employer submits both applications.
-The employee may need to appear in person for verification or fingerprinting.
+The employer submits the applications.
+The employee may need to appear in person if the office asks for identity or document checks.

 Step 6: Employee Receives Documents and Multiple-Entry Visa